icreated/portal-frontend/README.md

 [![Donate](https://img.shields.io/badge/Donate-PayPal-green.svg)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=7TYVAGLZ7XATQ&source=url)

-# Idempiere Portal Frontend
+# Web Portal Frontend
 >

-Idempiere Portal Frontend is a frontend application created as responsive angular / PrimeNG seed for your projects.
+Web Portal Frontend is a frontend application created as responsive angular / PrimeNG seed for your projects.
 This project is inspired by PrimeNG seed that can be found [here](https://github.com/NilavPatel/Ng-Prime)

-This plugin works in pair with server side Idempiere Portal API that can be found here:
+This plugin works in pair with server side Web Portal API that can be found here:

 [https://github.com/icreated/portal-api](https://github.com/icreated/portal-api)